chaoticbob/GraphicsExperiments/projects/pbr/README.md

 Notes:
 * Lighting is done in world space.
 * IBL uses rectangular images and not cube maps.
-There are some artifacts and side effects, such as the pinch at the top and bottom of the diffuse indirect lighting.
-Haven't found a good way to solve this yet.